valtermro/tolb/README.md

 map(toUpper, ['foo', 'bar']); //=> ['FOO', 'BAR']
 ```

-## Ok.
-But what about documentation?
+## Documentation
 ----------------
-This module is distributed as packages.
-Each package is represented by a directory
+Each package is represented by a directory inside the `src` folder, and each function
-inside the `src` folder, and each function in that package is in its own file.
-Inside each file you will find a [JSDoc](http://usejsdoc.org/) comment
+in that package is in its own file.
+Inside each file you will find a
-explaining what the function does.
-Also, alongside with the source files, you will
+[JSDoc](http://usejsdoc.org/) comment explaining what the function does.
+Also,
-find test files that may help you to understand each function by showing you some
+alongside with the source files, you will find test files that may help you to
-usage examples.
+understand each function by showing you some usage examples.
+That's the only documentation I have.
+By now...

 **A quick note**.
 Some packages are designed to work with a specific datatype.
 The functions in
-the `math` package, for example, expect numbers, and the ones in the `string` package
+the `math` package, for example, expect numbers, and the functions in the `string`
-expect, well, strings.
-The important thing to note here is that these functions
+package expect, well, strings.
+If the wrong type of argument is passed, an error
+may be thrown **by the javascript runtime**.or the function may fail silently.
-don't test, neither try to cast, the type of their arguments.
-Make sure to pass a
+Make sure to pass the right argument to each function.
-function what it wants, or it might not work as expected.

 ## The "next" bundle.
 ---------------------